phoneboy/phoneboy.github.io/_posts/2016-05-28-cpx-2016-chicago-post-mortem.md

 Over the 23 year history of Check Point, a lot of former employees have gone on to start their own companies or work for companies started by former Check Point employees.
 One of the newer entrants in this space that had a booth at our expo was a company called [Fireglass](https://fire.glass/), which basically takes all of the code that runs in a browser and runs it somewhere else, exposing only visuals to an end user.
 It can also use Check Point's SandBlast technology to handle file downloads, reducing the risk of zero-day malware entering the end user workstation.
 It's extremely clever.

 Another company involving former Check Point employees is GuardiCore, which has a clever solution for figuring out the traffic flows inside your virtualized environment so you can perform appropriate microsegmentation with vSEC.
 It can also identify rogue traffic flows--also a useful feature.
-CEO [Lior Neudorfer](https://twitter.com/liorus) snapped a photo with me:
+For a bit more, check put [Micro-Segmentation, the right way](https://medium.com/@liorus/micro-segmentation-the-right-way-19636e831c8e).
+Also Product Manager [Lior Neudorfer](https://twitter.com/liorus) snapped a photo with me:

 <center><img src="/images/cpx2016-phoneboy-guardicore.jpg"></center>